 How are winners selected?

 In complete confidentiality, nominations will be reviewed by the UConn Spirit Awards Committee, which will distinguish one award recipient per category.
-These selections will be forwarded to the President for confirmation.
 In the event a committee member is nominated for an award, he/she will not participate in the review of nominations and selection of the recipient for that particular award.
-The Vice President for Communications chairs the committee in a non-voting capacity.
+The Chief Human Resources Officer chairs the committee in a non-voting capacity.

 What are the criteria?